Who is Vitality Health Insurance?

 Optional extras

-Optional extras allow you to tailor your private health insurance policy to your circumstances.
+Optional extras allow you to extend your health insurance coverage and tailor your private health insurance policy to your needs.

 Add a hospital list

-Vitality's core cover lets you choose your treating consultant from a list of ten offered when you make a claim.
-If you'd like more choice over where you receive your hospital treatment and which consultant treats you, you can add a hospital list to your policy.
+Vitality's core cover lets you choose your treating consultant from a list of ten that they'll offer when you claim.
+However, if you'd like more choice over the consultant that treats you and the hospital you attend, you can add a hospital list to your policy.

-You can choose the Countrywide list, which includes private hospitals from other private providers and NHS private patient units across the UK, including some in Central London.
-Alternatively, the London Care hospital list provides access to all approved private hospitals in the UK and all NHS private patient units.
-The Countrywide list gives you two face-to-face GP appointments in London, whilst the London Care list covers unlimited face-to-face GP appointments.
+The Countrywide list includes private hospitals from other private providers and NHS private patient units across the UK, including some in Central London.
+You can also select the London Care hospital list, which provides access to all approved private hospitals in the UK, as well as all NHS private patient units.
+Both lists give you face-to-face GP appointments in Greater London, Birmingham, Manchester, Guildford, St Albans and Glasgow.
+The London Care list covers unlimited face-to-face GP appointments, while the Countrywide list gives you two.

 Extended therapies